Cleg83/Resurrect-The-Bedlam-Six-/README.md

 * Bootstrap documentation and examples for the navbar: (https://getbootstrap.com/docs/5.3/components/navbar/) and contact form:
 (https://getbootstrap.com/docs/5.3/forms/overview/) have been incredibly useful to use as a blueprint.

+* The layout for this README.md was heavily inspired by the perfect README.md shown to me by my Code Institute mentor, it can be found here (https://github.com/kera-cudmore/TheQuizArms)

 ### Site content